 Abstract

 To reduce greenhouse gas emissions and combat climate change, the electrical power production sector faces a fundamental transition from conventional fossil to renewable technologies.
 The transition has already started, which can be seen by the tremendous effort and ambitious targets of many nations worldwide.
-Installed capacities of solar photovoltaics (PV) are increasing every year and can produce around 5.5% of the European electricity demand.
+Installed capacities of solar photovoltaics (PV) are increasing every year and currently produce around 5.5% of the European electricity demand.
 Since PV power production depends on weather and climate, it exhibits a highly variable production pattern.
 This variability challenges the electricity grids because the grids' stability depends on balanced supply and demand.
 Further massive deployment of PV systems could lead to an increase in the variability and therefore add to this challenge.

 This study identifies spatial distributions of newly installed PV systems that minimize the multiday power production variability in Europe.
 To quantify the variability, we perform empirical orthogonal function (EOF) analyses of geopotential height at 500hPa, reflecting weather regimes and, therefore, indirectly affect the PV power production.
 The geopotential height field is taken from the ERA5 reanalysis dataset, which covers 1979 to 2020.
-The resulting subspace spanned by the leading 16 EOFs (explains ~90% of the variance) of our analysis is grouped in seven different weather regimes with the k-mean clustering techniques.
+The leading 16 EOFs (explaining ~90% of the variance) are grouped in seven different weather regimes with the k-mean clustering technique.
 These weather regimes are linked to country-specific PV capacity factors to assess the PV power production variability.
 We use hourly PV capacity factors provided by the simulation of renewable.ninja from 1985-2016.
 Connecting the regimes with PV capacity factors leads to an overview of under- and overproduction (relative to the mean) per country and weather regime.
 The current and planned (2030 and 2050) installed capacity of PV systems in Europe is used together with our findings to assess the current and future multiday PV power production variability in Europe.
 Furthermore, we numerically find a distribution of additional installed PV capacities, that minimises the PV power production variability.